If you’ve been keeping up with the latest news, you know the answer to this new franchise quiz.

 Me thinks the CEO of Chik fil A, a fast food franchise corporation known for it’s far-right and very Christian political leanings, is one happy camper.
 His lawyers must be also.
 And, let’s not forget members of the Chik fil A franchise development team.
-They may already be thinking of ways to spend their future bonus checks.
+They may already be thinking of ways to spend their future chicken restaurant bonus checks.

 The ones they’ll get for selling dozens of new Chik fil A franchises in Indiana.

 Chik fil A Franchise Quiz: Which State Will Now Be Flooded With New Chik fil A Restaurants?

 Obviously, the answer to my Chik fil A franchise quiz is Indiana.

 Do you think (because of what I wrote up above about Chik fil A’s leanings) I’m being harsh?
 Unfair?
 Liberal?

 Check out what Jake Novak, (a religious conservative) wrote on CNBC.com